Monotonicity formulas for coupled elliptic gradient systems with applications: Introduction

-An important feature of system (\ref{main}) is the variational structure of the coupled equations, i.e. where in our case $H(u)=\frac{1}{p+1} |u|^{p+1}$.
+and classify finite Morse index solutions when $0<s\le 2$, $p>1$, $m\ge1$, $u=(u_i)_{i=1}^m$ and $u_i:\IR^n\to \IR$.
+Note that when $m=1$ the above is known as the Lane-Emden equation.
+An important feature of system (\ref{main}) is the variational structure of the coupled equations of the form

+Note that (\ref{main}) is a particular case of (\ref{H}) for $H(u)=\frac{1}{p+1} |u|^{p+1}$.
 Due to this variational structure, qualitative behaviour of solutions of system (\ref{H}) has been studied extensively in the context of elliptic partial differential equations from both pure and applied mathematics perspectives.
-Let us mention that Andersson, Shahgholian, Uraltseva, and Weiss in \cite{asuw} considered system (\ref{main}), up to a negative sign, when $p=0$ and $s=1$ which reads
+Let us mention that Andersson et al. in \cite{asuw} considered system (\ref{main}), up to a negative sign, when $p=0$ and $s=1$ which reads

 This is closely related to minimizers of the energy